 How to Repair a Chipped Windshield – The Easy Way

-If you want to know how to fix a chipped windshield, you have landed on the correct page.
-As daunting as it might seem, you can fix windshield crack with ease at home all by yourself.
-We will explain the whole process and will also address some of the most common misconceptions and questions in this regard.
-First, let’s see what some of the common causes of windshield damage are and what are the implications of using a vehicle that has a cracked windshield and then we’ll tell you how to fix a chipped windshield with a windshield chip filler right on your driveway.
+If you want to know how to fix a chipped windshield, you have come to the right place.
+As daunting as it might seem, you can fix windshield cracks with ease at home by yourself.
+We will explain the whole process and will also address some of the most common misconceptions and questions.
+First, let’s see what some of the common causes of windshield damage are and what are the implications of using a vehicle that has a cracked windshield.
+Then we’ll tell you how to fix a chipped windshield with a windshield chip filler right on your driveway.

-Car windshields are made of glass due to their resistance to scratches.
+Car windshields are made of glass, due to their resistance to scratches.
 However, glass is also not a perfect material and it can chip or crack quite easily.
 As the windshield of a car is the part that stands between you and everything outside the car, there are several reasons that can cause the windshield to develop a chip or a crack.
-Here are the most common ones of them:
+Here are the most common ones:

 - Impacts also contribute towards some windshield crack incidents.
 We are not talking about a full-on collision that obliterates the shield.
 Even if the front window is not directly hit, the stress transferred to the windshield by the frame of the car in the event of an impact can cause the glass to develop cracks.

-Why is it not a good idea to drive around with a chipped windshield?
+Why is it not a good idea to drive with a chipped windshield?

-If you think that fixing or replacing a cracked windshield is too expensive and decide to keep using a vehicle with a cracked windshield, think twice.
-You are not supposed to drive around in a car with a cracked or chipped windshield because of the following reasons:
+If you think that fixing or replacing a cracked windshield is too expensive and you decide to keep using a vehicle with a cracked windshield, think twice.
+You should not drive around in a car with a cracked or chipped windshield because of the following reasons:

 - You can get a penalty of three points on your license and a fine for driving a car with a chip or crack in the driver’s field of vision.

-- A chip or crack in the windshield can obstruct your view of the road and the effect is more pronounced at night when the light from the oncoming traffic disperses on the chipped area and practically blinds the driver.
+- A chip or crack in the windshield can obstruct your view of the road; the effect is more pronounced at night when the light from the oncoming traffic disperses on the chipped area and practically blinds the driver.